 At Manchester Collection we have over 140 cushions to choose from.
 There is a wide selection of colours, styles and textures to create or complement your unique aesthetic.

 Our extensive range of beautifully individual designs includ the latest season styles and trends that will refresh and invigorate your living space.
 Or, if it’s a classic and timeless style you want, our collection of Elegant Cushions will effortlessly last through the seasons.

-From luxuriously embellished beaded and diamante cushions to bold, contemporary geometric prints and beautifully textured woven cushions, we’re sure there’s something to suit all tastes.
+From luxuriously embellished beaded and diamante cushions, across minimalist designed ones to fit your low-design style to bold, contemporary geometric prints and beautifully textured woven cushions, we’re sure there’s something to suit all tastes.

 Shop Online now for Coloured Cushions